vishnurs/tweets/README.md

                       csecret='XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'
                       handle='Twitter username']

-Thats it the tweets will be displayed in a numbered format.
+Thats it, the tweets will be displayed in a numbered format.
 For now I have hardcoded the number of tweets.
 Only the last 10 tweets will be returned.

 I am not a great coder.
 Your contributions are always appreciated.
 Don't forget to pull requests if you find